leishanai/Text_Generation_with_Attention_Mechanism/README.md

 ### 1. Bidirectional GRU Layer

 We built bidirectional GRU layer to encoder.
 This brings more computation, however, bidirection meaning the model is not only aware of the history, but also feeling the future connection.
 This is extremely important while building attention mechanism.
 Instead of obtaining the strongest impact from the last input, the importances of all words are considered.
 Model "attention" determines the relative contributions of the words.
 In other words, attention mechanism creates new features that capture the connection between words from input and output.
-It provides an innovative way to resolve long term dependency issue.
+It provides an innovative way to resolve long term dependency issue. (pic from cs224n stanford)

 <div align=center><img src="images/attention.jpg" width="70%" ></div>